PainterQubits/Unitful.jl/docs/src/logarithm.md

 from a dimensionless ratio.
-Practically speaking, these kinds of logarithmic quantities are fungible whenever they share the same dimensions, so it is more convenient to adopt this convention (people refer to `dBm/Hz` as a power spectral density, etc.) Presumably, one would like to have `10dBm isa Unitful.Power` for dispatch too.
+Practically speaking, these kinds of logarithmic quantities are fungible whenever they share the same dimensions, so it is more convenient to adopt this convention (people refer to `dBm/Hz` as a power spectral density, etc.) Presumably, one would like to have `10dBm isa Unitfu.Power` for dispatch too.
 Therefore, in the following discussion, we will shamelessly (okay, with some shame) speak of dimensionful logarithmic quantities, or `Level`s for short:

 ```@docs
-    Unitful.Level
+    Unitfu.Level
 ```

 Actually, the defining characteristic of a `Level` is that it has a reference level,